We are updating the website. If you experience any problems, try again later or contact us. Contact

 Length of parental leave in Denmark

-The parent, who is socially insured in Denmark, can apply for up to 13 extra weeks of paid leave if it can be documented that the other parent is not entitled to the corresponding parental allowance for the same period in the other country.
+If both parents are insured in Denmark and live together at the time of the birth, they are each entitled to 24 weeks.
+If only one parent is insured in Denmark, he or she is entitled to 24 weeks.
+The parent who is insured in Denmark can apply for an additional 13 weeks of paid leave if it can be documented that the other parent is not entitled to equivalent parental benefit for the same period in the other country.

 Contact Øresunddirekt